adnammit/notes/codeBible.md

 	- why good architecture?
 		* good design takes more time/money, so how can you argue for it?
 		* it's not just about avoiding expense/problems down the line: a well-designed system will allow features to be created more and more rapidly -- saving time/money in the future
+* **inheritance**
+	- **polymorphism**: providing a single interface to different types. in OOP, you may have an abstract base class `Vehicle` from which `Car`, `Bicycle` and `Motorcycle` are descended
+	- **abstract** classes serve as the **base** class blueprint for **derived** classes and may implement virtual methods that must be overridden by the implementing base class
+	- you cannot create an instance of an abstract class but you can implement functionality that will be shared by inheriting classes
+	- abstract classes cannot be static
 * **abstract data type**: a logical, conceptual description of an interface (what it does)
-	- list, queue, stack, map, table, hash table
+	- list, queue, stack, map, table, hash table, dictionary
 * **data structure**: how the data is stored, the implementation of the ADT (how it does it)
 	- array (dynamic, static) [lists, stacks, queues]
+		* data is stored in contiguous locations making iteration efficient -- we can use indexing
+		* pro: lower overhead
+		* con: not flexible; if you want to add/remove, you'll have to create a new one
 	- linear, circular linked lists [lists, stacks, queues]
+		* data is *not* stored in contiguous locations -- no index, instead we use nodes and pointers to other nodes
+		* `head` and `tail` refer to first and last node
+		* in C#, if you need to "slice" a linked list, you can just set a pointer to null and garbage collection will take care of the rest
+		* pro: these are flexible -- dynamically add or remove items
+		* con: less efficient than array, more overhead
 	- doubly linked lists [lists]
 	- BST, red-black tree [table]
 	- array of linked lists [hash table]
-* **inversion of control**: allowing other code to call you rather
+* **inversion of control**: allowing other code to call you rather than your code managing everything
+	- steps for a nice IoC:
+		-> Tightly coupled classes
+		-> implement IoC using factory pattern
+		-> implement DIP through abstraction
+		-> implement DI
+		-> use IoC container
+		-> loosely coupled classes
 * **dependency injection**: providing an object with its dependencies rather than having it source them itself.
-Dependency injection is one technique in the broader concept of Inversion of Control
+Dependency injection is one technique in the broader concept of Inversion of Control (or *dependency inversion*)
 	- dependencies are passed in to a constructor/class definition rather than being instantiated within
 	- helpful in that it allows dependencies to be run at runtime - more dynamic
 	- benefit that the client (dependent) object doesn't need to be changed when the method of acquiring the dependencies changes